DanGrayson/Ktheory/README.md

 Ktheory
 =======

-formalization of theorems of higher algebraic K-theory
+The files on formalization of theorems of higher algebraic K-theory that used to be here are now in UniMath.